drewhart/geonomics_docs/sphinx_dir/doc.rst

 reset?
 P

-This indicates the total number of loci that the genomes in a :py:`Population` should have.
+This defines the total number of loci in the genomes in a :py:`Population`.

 **l_c**